AbdullahMomani/NADSOFT_TASK/README.md

  # Getting Started

 Software:
-Visual studio code. -postman. -MongoDB or you can use the browser to check the test cases
+Visual studio code. -postman. -MongoDB Compass or you can use the browser to check the test cases